peterhoward42/minikafka/README.md

 - Pub/sub model, for streams of *messages* in topics.
 - Messages are binary, arbitrary-length, opaque, sequences of bytes.
+- Multiple clients may post messages into topics.
-- Multiple clients may consume the streams independently at their own rate.
+- Multiple clients may consume the streams of messages independently at their own rate.
+- A client's consumption of a message does not remove it from the server's store.
-- The server preserves messages until they reach a prescribed age.
+- The server does evict messages once they reach a prescribed age.
 - Clients post messages using a *produce* API.
-- And receive messages using the *consume* API.
+- Clients recevie messages using the *consume* API.

-It's not intended to be used for real, and is very much simpler than Kafka.
-It's a project conceived to refinforce the author's Go design/coding experience, and offer that for scrutiny.
+The capabilities are very much simpler than those of Kafka.
+The project was undertaken to extend and reinforce the author's Go design/coding experience.

 # Components and Architecture

-It is a client-server system, with the client libraries offering a Go, Kafka-like (proxy) API.
+It is a client-server system, with the client libraries offering Go, Kafka-like (proxy) APIs.
 The underlying communication protocol is gRPC - unlike Kafka's custom TCP protocol.

 The server is implemented as a Go type, with a *Serve* method.
-And a simple command-line program is used to instantiate and run it.
+A command line program is also provided to instantiate and run it - aspiring to 12-factor design principles whereby runtime configuration choices (such as which IP address and port to serve on, and the maximum retention time for messages), are read from environment variables.

 The server delegates the storage CRUD operations to a backend component - coupled only by a contractual Go interface.

 There are two distinct client libraries; one a *produce* client (for sending messages), and the other a *consume* client for receiving them.
-These too expose themselves as Go types with appropriate methods.
-The expected way for a user of the client code to use it, is to incorporate one or the other of the client packages into their own consuming or producing app, and drive it programmatically, to suit the needs of the app.
+These too expose themselves as Go types with appropriate high-level proxy methods that hide away the underlying gRPC communications.
+Users of the client libraries will normally embed a producer client or a consumer client object in their own client apps, and configure the that object programmatically.

-However to make it possible to play with it straight out of the box, the code provides very simple command line programs to operate the clients.
-One is a *produce* CLI that lets you type in strings and have them sent to the server as messages.
-The other is *consumer* CLI that polls the server for newly arriving messages and displays them as they arrive.
+To make it possible to play with with the server and clients straight out of the box, (and to support development), the code also provides a pair of very simple command line client apps.
+One wraps the produce client and lets you type in strings that it then sends using the produce API.
+The other wraps the consume client and shows you messages as it receives them.

 # Service Definition (Conceptual)